developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

 address we never explicitly granted access.

-However, the Keto permission and policy engine will recurse through the groups until the maximum of predefined `max-depth` is reached.
-If no permission matches, a `403 Forbidden` will be returned[^keto-configuration].
+However, the Keto permission and policy engine will recurse through the groups until the maximum of predefined `max-depth` is reached[^keto-configuration].
+If no permission matches, a `403 Forbidden` will be returned.

 In the same HTTP query, you can specify `max-depth` as query parameter, however the hard limit of that number is still the configured global